renierr/heresphere-server/README.md

 # Installation

 * Windows Users - Build a windows executable with the build_executable.py script.
-The generated files will be generated inside the dist folder.
+Follow the instructions below.
 * Mac Users - Follow the instructions below on running the Python server from source.
 * Linux Users - Follow the instructions below on running the Python server from source.